 Unlike traditional learning assessments there is no grading scale for credentials.
 The final outcome will be that your submission has either satisfied or not satisfied the standard of achievement at the required level.

-In some cases it is possible to achieve some credentials at the Pre Masters-aligned level and still gain your degree.
+In some cases it is possible to achieve some credentials at the Advanced level and still gain your degree.

 Submission in English